HMS Briseis (1808): Career

 In May 1809, the boats of Briseis and Bruiser captured the Danish privateer El Courier of one 2-pounder gun and four swivel guns.

 Elbe: On 7 July 1809, a small force consisting of HMS Musquito, the two Cherokee-class brig-sloops Briseis and Ephira, and five gun-brigs, including Basilisk, Centinel, Patriot, and Alert.
 On 7 July they entered the Elbe.
 There was a battery at Cuxhaven so they anchored out of range of its cannons.

 Next morning at daylight a landing party found that the 80-man garrison of the battery had retreated, abandoning their guns.
 The British then loaded the battery's six 24-pounders into vessels lying in the harbour, together with all the shot and military stores they could find, and some other small guns.
 Next, they blew up the fort and seized two French gunboats, each of two guns.
 Lastly, the landing party handed the town of Cuxhaven back to the civil governor and then returned to the squadron.

-On 26 July French cavalry almost captured several British naval officers reconnoitering the village of Ritzbuttle.
-The British responded y sending a detachment to meet the French.
+On 26 July, French cavalry almost captured several British naval officers reconnoitering the village of Ritzbuttle.
+The British responded by sending a detachment to meet the French.
 The detachment discovered that the French had retreated to Gessendorf, which was some 26 mi from Cuxhaven.
-He sent a landing party from Mosquito towards Gessendorf.
-As soon they approached the French evacuated Gessendorf in requisitioned wagons, while about 60 cavalry covered their retreat.
+He sent a landing party from Musquito towards Gessendorf.
+As soon the British approached, the French evacuated Gessendorf in requisitioned wagons, while about 60 cavalry covered their retreat.
 At the same time Pettet of Briseis took his men around the flank to capture a battery of four 12-pounders that was firing round shot and grape at the detachment.
 Before the British arrived, the French artillerymen abandoned their guns, making their escape via boats on the Weser.
 Still, the British captured the commander of the battery, together with three of his officers or non-commissioned officers.
 The British then burst the four 12-pounders before they took away the powder.